ejbills/DockDoor/README.md

 4. **Testing:**
     - Write unit tests for new features or changes.
     - Ensure existing tests pass before submitting a pull request.

-**Help**
-- I disabled the menu bar icon and now I can't access settings
-  - When DockDoor initially opens, the menu icon will be visible for 10 seconds, until it disappears.
-This way, you can access the settings even with the icon disabled.
-Just relaunch the app and click it before it disappears.
-- I click on the purple quit button in the preview and the app doesn't close
-  - You can hold the Option (⌥) key while clicking to force quit.